jensAtMobilepay/MobilePay-Marketplace/docs/sandprod_app.md

 layout: default
 ---

-## Testing Integration Through MobilePay Vendor App
+## Verification in SandBox

-In order to test your integration you may use the MobilePay Vendor App which is targeted towards our SandBox environment.
-Products purchased through this app will also hit your SandBox environment.
+In order to test your integration you may use the MobilePay Vendor App which is targeted towards MobilePay SandBox environment.
+Products purchased through this app will also hit the Sellers SandBox environment.

 ### Step 1: Download MobilePay Vendor App
 First you must download the MobilePay Vendor App for your desired `Market` and Mobile OS.